 You’ll likely move when you go to college, so the city where an art college is located should be an important factor in deciding which schools to include on your list.
 The city and artistic community that surround an art college will be huge influences on your education, as well as on your career prospects after graduation.

 - Certain communities of artists gravitate toward certain cities.
 Animators and animation studios congregate in the San Francisco Bay Area, for example.
 If you’re interested in becoming an animator, you might want to consider an art college where you’ll have access to internships with the top studios and accomplished visiting instructors.

 - Wherever you attend art college will be your home for the next four years—at least.
 You’ll want to explore beyond campus, making sure the greater community shares your values and will offer you the freedom to live the lifestyle you prefer.

 4. Check out the “Best Value Art Schools” from PayScale

-If you dream of an artistic career but worry about living the life of a starving artist (a tired cliché we debunk here), you’ll want to peruse PayScale’s ranking of the “Best Value Art Schools” as you build your list of schools to apply to.
+If you dream of a creative career but worry about your financial future, you’ll want to peruse PayScale’s ranking of the “Best Value Art Schools” as you build your list of schools to apply to.

-California College of the Arts came out ahead in PayScale’s ranking, with a 20-year net ROI of $361,000.
+California College of the Arts came out on top in PayScale’s ranking, with a 20-year net ROI of $383,000.

-As a career-minded art school applicant, it quickly becomes clear that the school you choose can have a major impact on your future earnings.
+As a career-minded art school applicant, you have many choices to add to your list, but you’ll likely want to assess how the school you choose can have a major impact on your future earnings.